High five from ASTEP: Three validated planets and two eclipsing binaries in a diverse set of long-period candidates: Results and discussion

+The candidate signals TOI-2404.02/03 (74.6\,d) and TOI-4404.01 (39.6\,d) show clear signs of eclipsing binaries.
+Both phase-folded light curves exhibit pronounced V-shaped profiles (Fig.~\ref{fig:toi2404_phot} and \ref{fig:toi4404_phot}), indicative of grazing stellar eclipses rather than flat-bottomed planetary transits.
+High-resolution imaging rules out unresolved blends bright enough to mimic the signals.
+Further, statistical validation with \triceratops{} yields high false positive probabilities for both candidates (Table~\ref{tab:triceratops_results}) and suggests the events occur on target, supporting their classification as multi-star systems.
 For TOI-2404.02/03, the presence of two distinct V-shaped events offset from half the orbital phase suggests an eccentric binary orbit, with both primary and secondary eclipses.
-Yet, the spectroscopic data appears to be single-peaked, showing no sign of any stellar multiplicity.
+Yet, the spectroscopic data appear to be single-peaked, showing no sign of any stellar multiplicity.
 Adding to the puzzle is the likely planetary nature of TOI-2404.01 (20.3\,d), whose orbit would probably not be stable within the binary system itself.
-The multiple lines of evidence -- including low field crowdedness, likely lack of blending, absence of spectroscopic binarity, and distinct photometric signals -- suggest a potential triple-star configuration.
+The multiple lines of evidence - including low field crowdedness, likely lack of blending, absence of spectroscopic binarity, and distinct photometric signals - suggest a potential triple-star configuration.
 In such a scenario, the dominant star might host the planet candidate TOI-2404.01 (20.3\,d), while the eclipsing binary TOI-2404.02/03 (74.6\,d) is a faint and thus highly diluted pair, possibly located at a greater distance.
-For TOI-2404.02/03, we try various models to probe these assumptions using \allesfitter{}, deriving constraints on their orbital and physical parameters.
+For TOI-2404.02/03, we tried various models to probe these assumptions using \allesfitter{}, deriving constraints on their orbital and physical parameters.
 We cannot constrain the radius ratio nor surface brightness ratio due to these degeneracies, but the apparent transit depth lets us place an upper limit on the dilution of $<0.8$ (defined as dilution = 1 - flux target / flux aperture).
-Thanks to the primary and secondary eclipses, we can precisely identify the orbital parameters, yielding a period an eccentric orbit of $e=0.2$.
-No significant RV signal is detected, with a non-detection threshold of $<8$\,m/s.
+Thanks to the primary and secondary eclipses, we can precisely identify the orbital parameters, yielding an eccentric orbit of $e=0.2$.
+No significant RV signal is detected (Fig.~\ref{fig:toi2404_rv}), with a non-detection threshold of $<8$\,m/s.
+A GLS analysis of the available RV datasets also does not recover significant peaks at the expected orbital periods of the system.
+We also phase-folded the RV measurements at the 20.3-day period of the inner transiting candidate, but no coherent phase-dependent signal is detected within the current precision and phase coverage.
+In contrast, TOI-4404.01 exhibits clear spectroscopic evidence of binarity via its double-lined cross-correlation function (Section~\ref{sec:stellar_characterisation}).
+However, the grazing eclipse and absence of a secondary signature leave the radius ratio and orbital configuration highly degenerate.
+In our {\allesfitter} model, we therefore adopt a strong and simplifying assumption: that the signal arises from the primary eclipse and that the orbit is circular.
+This is more of a toy model than a physically constrained solution, intended to explore one plausible scenario.
+Under these conditions and uniformly sampled from photometry alone, the companion radius falls in the range 1.4-4.6\,$R_\mathrm{Jup}$ and the surface brightness ratio to around 1-2\,\%.
+However, the similar contrasts of the two components in the CCF are not consistent with a strongly unequal-brightness system.
+Statistical validation with \triceratops{} instead favours eclipsing binary scenarios, with single and double eclipsing binary configurations accounting for the majority of the probability (Table~\ref{tab:triceratops_results}), including solutions with either a lower-mass primary and faint companion or nearly equal-brightness stellar components.
+We also explored an eccentric grazing eclipsing binary configuration, which can naturally explain the absence of a secondary eclipse.
+This scenario is moderately favoured by the data ($\Delta \ln Z \approx +4$), although not at a level sufficient to uniquely distinguish it from other possible configurations.
+Overall, the available photometric and spectroscopic constraints do not allow us to unambiguously determine the system architecture.
+Selected radial velocity measurements or a more detailed spectroscopic analysis could help further constrain the system.
+Together, these observational and statistical results support the classification of TOI-2404 and TOI-4404 as multi-star systems, whose eclipsing binaries initially mimicked the signals of warm giant planets.